-which clearly depends only on the instantaneous properties of $\mathcal{H}_0(0)$, $\mathcal{H}_0(t)$, $\mathcal{H}_n(0)$, and $\mathcal{H}_n(t)$, but not on the ramp rate.
-Thus, counterintuitively, strong noise does not fully randomize the system's state, instead spreading it evenly over a small fraction of the full state space.
+which depends only on the instantaneous properties of $\mathcal{H}_0(0)$, $\mathcal{H}_0(t)$, $\mathcal{H}_n(0)$, and $\mathcal{H}_n(t)$, not on $T$.
+Thus, counterintuitively, strong noise does not fully randomize the system's state, instead distributing it uniformly over a manifold of lower dimension than the full state space.

-We may visualize this in the Bloch sphere picture, by comparing the evolution on the Bloch spheres defined by the instantaneous eigenstates of $\mathcal{H}_0(t)$ and $\mathcal{H}_n(t)$.
+We may visualize this by comparing the evolution on the Bloch spheres defined by the instantaneous eigenstates of $\mathcal{H}_0(t)$ and $\mathcal{H}_n(t)$.
 On the $\mathcal{H}_n(t)$ Bloch sphere the initial state is located at a point on the sphere's surface at some angle $\theta_0$ to the $|g_n(t)\rangle$ pole.
 Pure-dephasing behavior then corresponds to the state performing a random walk around the line of latitude $\theta=\theta_0$.
-Thus at $t=t_f$ the ensemble of final states is distributed on a ring at a constant angle $\theta_0$ from the $|g_n(t)\rangle$ pole, as shown on the left of Fig.~\ref{fig:schematic}(c).
+Thus at $t=T$ the ensemble of final states is distributed on a ring at a constant angle $\theta_0$ from the $|g_n(T)\rangle$ pole, as shown on the left of Fig.~\ref{fig:Bloch}.

-The eigenstates of $\mathcal{H}_0(t_f)$ are related to those of $\mathcal{H}_n(t_f)$ by a unitary transformation, so the Bloch sphere of $\mathcal{H}_0(t_f)$ is identical to that of $\mathcal{H}_n(t_f)$ except for a rotation.
-This rotation preserves the form of the ring of final states, but changes the angular position of its center, as shown on the right of Fig.~\ref{fig:schematic}(c).
+The unitary transformation relating the eigenstates of $\mathcal{H}_0(T)$ to those of $\mathcal{H}_n(T)$ corresponds to a rotation of the Bloch sphere.
+This rotation preserves the form of the ring of final states, but changes the angular position of its center, as shown on the right of Fig.~\ref{fig:Bloch}.

-The fidelity is equal to the $z$-coordinate of the state on the Bloch sphere measured from the south pole.
-This results in a distribution of $\mathscr{F}(t_f)$ the average of which (equal to $\mathscr{F}_0(t_f)$) is the $z$-coordinate of the center of the ring.
+The fidelity is equal to half of the $z$-coordinate of the state on the Bloch sphere measured from the $|e_0(T)\rangle$ pole.
+This results in a distribution of $\mathscr{F}(T)$, the average of which (equal to $\mathscr{F}_0(T)$) corresponds to the $z$-coordinate of the center of the ring as described above.
 The distribution of fidelities corresponding to this ring is:

-where $\mathscr{F}_1 = 2 \big| \big\langle g_n^{(i)} \big| g_0^{(i)} \big\rangle \big\langle g_0^{(f)} \big| g_n^{(f)} \big\rangle \big\langle e_n^{(i)} \big| g_0^{(i)} \big\rangle \big\langle g_0^{(f)} \big| e_n^{(f)} \big\rangle \big|$, with the superscripts $(i)$ and $(f)$ signifying the state evaluated at $t=0$ and $t=t_f$ respectively.
+where $\mathscr{F}_1 = 2 \big| \big\langle g_n^{(i)} \big| g_0^{(i)} \big\rangle \big\langle g_0^{(f)} \big| g_n^{(f)} \big\rangle \big\langle e_n^{(i)} \big| g_0^{(i)} \big\rangle \big\langle g_0^{(f)} \big| e_n^{(f)} \big\rangle \big|$, with the superscripts $(i)$ and $(f)$ signifying the state evaluated at $t=0$ and $t=T$ respectively.